7-Point SCRA Requirements for Lenders

 Servicemembers are not automatically protected from judgments and garnishments; they must show that their service materially affects their ability to pay.
 If servicemembers can show this, which is not usually a high bar, courts may stay or vacate judgments against them.

 Credit reports are a somewhat gray area.
-Some courts allow some accurate reporting, but if there is a discrepancy about what is accurate and the courts rule against the lender, the courts may impose fines and restitution.
+Some courts allow accurate reporting, but if there is a discrepancy about what is correct and the courts rule against the lender, the courts may impose fines and restitution.
 The safest course of action for lenders is to not report at all on servicemembers on active duty.
 In fact, lenders cannot even report that a borrower has SCRA protections.

 6. Deferral of Payments